Office Hours: During the school year: Monday-Friday 9 AM to 9 PM Summer: Monday-Friday 9 AM to 5 PM

 As a courtesy to the Churches associated with the Pan-Methodist Commission, American University offers 50% United Methodist Ministerial Tuition Remission scholarship to dependent children of clergy under appointment and serving full-time in the following churches:

 The scholarship program is limited to 16 students, 4 for each class and therefore must necessarily be competitive.
 The following are the eligibility requirements to be accepted for the program:

-- Must be a dependent of an active ordained Pan-Methodist Commission clergy or deacon who is under appointment by the Resident Bishop, to full-time service in the Church.
+- Must be a dependent of an active ordained Pan-Methodist Commission clergy (including Deacons and Elders) who is under appointment by the Resident Bishop, to service in the Church.
 (Please include a copy of active appointment from a current Church Directory with the signed attached form.)

 - Up to half-tuition awards will be made as long as University funds are available.

 - Must be enrolled full-time in an undergraduate degree program prior to reaching his/her 23rd birthday.

 - Must be registered no less than 12 credit hours minimum each semester.
 The student must notify immediately the Office of the University Chaplin if he/she falls below the required 12 credit hours.